 Living in small home designs doesn’t mean it has to feel that way.
 It also doesn’t mean that the house has to look small either.
+There are techniques to making small home designs look big.
 I had a client to tell me that they wanted a ranch house, but wanted it to look like a two-story house.
 The statement was funny, but I understood what my client was trying to convey to me.
 Basically, the couple wanted the coziness of a one story home with the look and feel of a two-story home.
 So how do you go about doing it?

-Using these techniques, anyone can make small home designs look and feel bigger.
+Using these techniques, anyone can succeed at making small home designs look big and live large.
 It all starts with the design of a good set of house plans.